A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Introduction

-However, given that these pre-implemented RL algorithms often make assumptions that could hold only for certain types of problems and not for others, it could be challenging for developers and researchers to select the most adequate RL implementation for their problem.
-The choice of an RL algorithm depends on the nature of the problem to solve, the available computation budget, and the desired generalizability of the trained models.
-Moreover, given the fact that RL algorithms are often implemented differently in different RL frameworks, it is unclear if the same results can be obtained using different frameworks.
-To clear up these interrogations and help researchers and practitioners make informed decisions when choosing a RL framework for their problem, in this paper, we examine and compare the applicability of different RL frameworks for software engineering testing tasks.
-Specifically, we apply RL algorithms from different frameworks to game testing and test case prioritization.
-The automation of game testing is critical because of the frequent requirements changes that occur during a game development process \cite{Santos18}.
-Recently different RL algorithms have been applied to automate game testing and improve the fault identification process \cite{yang2018towards,yang2019bayes,koroglu2018qbe,adamo2018reinforcement}.
+However, given that these implemented DRL algorithms often make assumptions that could hold only for certain types of problems and not for others, it could be challenging for developers and researchers to select the most adequate DRL implementation for their problem.
+The choice of a DRL algorithm depends on the nature of the problem to solve, the available computation budget, and the desired generalizability of the trained models.
+Moreover, given the fact that DRL algorithms are often implemented differently in different DRL frameworks, it is unclear if the same results can be obtained using different frameworks.
+To clear up these interrogations and help researchers and practitioners make informed decisions when choosing a DRL framework for their problem, in this paper, we examine and compare the applicability of different DRL frameworks for software engineering testing tasks.
+Specifically, we apply DRL algorithms from different frameworks to game testing and test case prioritization.
+The automation of game testing is critical because of the frequent requirements changes that occur during a game development process as studied by Santos et al. \cite{Santos18}.
+Recently, Yang et al. \cite{yang2018towards,yang2019bayes}, Koroglu et al. \cite{koroglu2018qbe}, Adamo et al. \cite{adamo2018reinforcement} applied different DRL algorithms to automate game testing and improve the fault identification process.
 Test case prioritization improves the testing process by finding optimal ordering of the test cases and detecting faults as early as possible.
-RL has also been shown to be successful in prioritizing test cases for various configurations \cite{bertolino2020learning,spieker2017reinforcement}.
+Bertolino et al. \cite{bertolino2020learning}, Spieker et al.\cite{spieker2017reinforcement} successfully applied DRL in prioritizing test cases for various configurations.
+Moreover, as these tasks have gained a lot of attention recently, by studying them we can provide meaningful results that can be used by the software engineering community.